 Allergies Linked to Asthma

 Allergies and asthma often coexist.
 Indoor allergies are a predictor of who might be at risk for an asthma diagnosis.
-One nationwide study showed levels of bacterial toxins called endotoxins in house dust were directly related to asthma symptoms and use of asthma inhalers, bronchodilators, and other asthma drugs.
+One nationwide study showed levels of bacterial toxins called endotoxins in house dust were directly related to asthma symptoms.

 Sources of other indoor allergens include animal proteins (particularly cat and dog allergens), dust mites, cockroaches, fungi, and mold.
 Changes that have made houses more "energy-efficient" over the years are thought to increase exposure to these causes of asthma.